“When it comes to a child’s sense of family, what divorce breaks apart, strong co-parenting rebuilds.”

 Specializing in family dispute resolution for your unique circumstances.

 The question isn’t, “Will we co-parent?”
 The question is, “How skillfully will we co-parent?”
-With a tested “here’s how” approach, “The Co-Parents’ Handbook” helps parents confidently take on the challenges of raising children in two homes.
-To find out more visit “The Co-Parents’ Handbook” where there are videos and the book’s introduction.
+With a tested “here’s how” approach, “The Co-Parenting Handbook” helps parents confidently take on the challenges of raising children in two homes.
+For the audio version of the first edition visit “The Co-Parents’ Handbook”.